ComputeSoftware/shoe/README.md

 - CLI opts Spec support
 - Tasks need to be able to register a cleanup function called on exit.
 Task functions should probably have a way of communicating data to the cleanup function.
-- Help menu for sub-commands
 - Ability to list all tasks registered
 - Validate config with Spec
 - when dynamic deps are added to tools-deps we can have task level dependencies
-- use uber-shade on clake deps so they are "hidden" on the classpath (or look into classpath isolation)
 - use color in console printing
-- Able to add aliases ad hoc via cli
-- Look into GraalVM to see if that would make everything easier

 ### Tasks